5 RF Drone Detector Misconceptions

-Summary: Drone detectors using RF and Remote ID are legal, compact, and affordable—debunking myths about cost, size, signal reading, and trustworthiness.
+While Remote ID covers most compliant drones, true protection comes from combining detectors with broader RF sensing to also spot non-broadcasting threats.
+Drone detectors using RF and Remote ID are legal, compact, and affordable—debunking myths about cost, size, signal reading, and trustworthiness.

 Radio Frequency (RF) based Remote ID drone detector systems emerged as the leading technology for organizations to identify and respond to drone threats because RF is the only type that can detect both drone and pilot.
-This actionable intelligence is critical for the majority without mitigation authority (ability to take a drone out of the sky) but also has applications for federal agencies granted this authority.
+This actionable intelligence is critical for the majority without mitigation authority (ability to take a drone out of the sky), but also has applications for federal agencies granted this authority.

 Because an RF-based drone detector is one of the only viable solutions across industries/use cases, it gets a lot of attention.
-Unfortunately, misconceptions run amuck.
+Unfortunately, misconceptions run amok.
 With this blog, we hope to clarify some of these misconceptions for you.

 1 - Drone detector gear is too bulky and unsightly.